Paula Brébion: Later career

 In 1912, she was engaged for a year in Montreal (Canada), notably in the operetta Mam'zelle Nitouche and the play Le Roi at the Théâtre des Nouveautés.
 On her return, she was about to sign a contract for a long tour in France, but the First World War broke out.
 She then lived on her savings.

 Having never contributed to her pension and having spent all the money she had earned during her successful years, Brébion left Paris to live alone in a small flat she rented in Asnières-sur-Seine.
 On 30 July 1927, Comoedia published a letter she sent in which she appealed to her artist friends for help.
 In return she received 1,320 francs.
-She then returned to the stage for soe performances, notably in April 1928 at the Concert Mayol.
+She then returned to the stage for some performances, notably in April 1928 at the Concert Mayol.
 In its 14 April 1929 edition, Paris-Midi announced that she was ill and in misery under the title Paula Brébion, ex-reine de la chanson attend du secours.
 A week later, L'Intransigeant ran the headline Que va-t-on faire pour Paula Brébion?
 She toured for two or three months a year but did not earn enough to survive.
 She asked the town hall of her commune for unemployment benefits but was refused because performing artists were no longer entitled to them there, unlike those living in Paris.
 Following an article about her in L'Intransigeant on 21 April 1929, the board of directors of the Casino de Forges-les-Eaux, on the prompting of actor Pierre Juvenet, decided to give the opening gala of the establishment, scheduled for 16 June 1929, as a benefit for the Brébion.

 In a letter sent to the newspapers on 6 January 1932, Yvette Guilbert, wrote of her concerns for the fate of her fellow artist.
 "Paula Brebion, a former celebrity at La Scala and the Eldorado, also acclaimed in the concert cafés of Petersburg, Vienna, Turin, Milan, Florence, Naples, Madrid, Barcelona, Cairo, Brussels, etc., etc., was a great success, etc.. to whom Léon Vasseur, the famous composer, offered to create the operetta Mamz'lle Crénom, the one who was at the Théâtre des Folies-Dramatiques to play and sing La Reine de Golconde, and who, following in the footsteps of Judic and Jeanne Granier, became an actress after having been a singer, playing the comedy as far as America [sic], Canada, to come back to Brussels on all the stages, to Lyon, Bordeaux, Toulouse, Marseille, where the roles of the famous Desclauzas were entrusted to her, who toured Baret until the war stopped her work and forced the artist to eat her savings, to sell little by little her jewellery, her furs, her furniture, Paula Brebion, today left without any resources, must have recourse to public pity at the age of 72."

 Paula Brébion was finally taken in by Félix Mayol in his Clos des Ameniers in Toulon, at the "Villa Fémina".